 Going onto court at tournaments adorned with the Porsche patch is something quite special for Angelique Kerber.
 She had already savoured the feeling in Fed Cup as a member of Porsche Team Germany.
 Being a brand ambassador though is something personal, individual and, for a lone rider like her, it takes on an even greater magnitude.

 “I’m proud and happy to be able to represent such a prestigious company like Porsche as a brand ambassador.
-It is a big honour for me,” said Angelique Kerber.
+It’s a big honour for me,” said the 28-year old German whose Australian Open win moved her up to a second in the world rankings for the first time.
 “In supporting Porsche Team Germany and Porsche Talent Team Germany, Porsche has instilled a new dynamism within German women’s tennis.
-I will do my best as a player to add many additional chapters to the success story and be a worthy representative of Porsche as a brand ambassador.”
+I’ll do my best as a player to add many additional chapters to the success story and be a worthy representative of Porsche as a brand ambassador.”